Warlock 2: The Exiled

 - 50 % positive mentions

 The music in the game is generally described as pleasant and well-executed, contributing positively to the overall experience.
-While some users note that the soundtrack remains largely unchanged with only a few new additions, it still enhances the game's atmosphere.
-Overall, the music is appreciated alongside the game's graphics and gameplay.
+While some reviews note that the soundtrack remains largely unchanged with only a few new additions, the quality of the music is appreciated alongside the game's graphics and gameplay.

 “The graphics have a very nice style, the music is pleasant, and the gameplay is actually fun, something lost to a lot of modern 4X games.”